granam180/family-album/README.md

 <a href="https://family-album.fly.dev/" target="_blank">Family Album</a> is a website where users can create and review image collections from trips they've taken, along with geotagging by location to be identified on a map.
 In order to review or create an album of images, you must have an account.
 This project was part of Colt Steele's web dev course on Udemy to build a Fullstack Campgrounds app.

 ## Tech
 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.
-Fly.to service for backend deployment.
+Fly.io services for backend deployment.

 ## Features
 * Users can create, edit, and remove campgrounds